Close

 Participants paid a one-time participation fee of $47.25 per share when signing up.

-The Shared Solar electricity rate is currently $0.101 per kilowatt-hour (kWh) and will not increase throughout the life of the program.
+The original Shared Solar program electricity rate is currently $0.101 per kilowatt-hour (kWh) and will not increase throughout the life of the program.
 Participants also pay a reduced transmission service rate (currently $0.008 per kWh) on all Shared Solar energy billed.
 This is 50% of the standard transmission service rate and reflects the benefit of local solar in reducing transmission costs.
 This rate will be periodically reviewed by the Public Service Commission of Wisconsin.
 Including all rates, the Shared Solar rate is $0.109 per kWh.

 Each billing period, MGE will calculate how much of the solar electricity is allocated based on the total generation of the Shared Solar arrays.
 This is the Customer Solar Output.
 The electricity allocated from Shared Solar replaces that from our standard electricity mix and will be shown as CS-1 on your bill.
 The rest of the electricity is billed at the standard rate.